crackerjacques/SDRPlusPlus_SDDC_Source_Plugin/README.md

 **Use SDDC Plugin2** - Refer to libsddc.so.

 **FX AUDIO Sink Plugin** -Up to 4 VST plug-in chain can be inserted into RTAudio's audio sink.
+Currently, only VST2 is supported.

 **NRAudio Sink Plugin** - Improves signal-to-noise ratio using AI noise reduction RNNnoise.
 The current default model is ok for speech, but not suitable for listening to music.